-Singing and playing wind instruments indoors (and outdoors) is permitted, however because it is a higher risk activity, precautions should be taken to minimize the risk of transmission.
+Singing indoors (and outdoors) is permitted, however because it is a higher risk activity, precautions should be taken to minimize the risk of transmission.
 The following precautions should be observed:

-- Organizers of these activities should adhere to the Guidance for singing and vocal performance and the Guidance for instrumental music. - Singers and wind instrument musicians should always maintain a 2 metres distance from other performers. - Singing and playing wind instrument musicians should be avoided in small enclosed spaces that are not sufficiently ventilated. - Limit vocal activity to 30 minutes, followed by a 10-minute break to allow for air exchange in the room. - Instructors and all singers, including students in kindergarten through grade 3, should wear masks, both when singing indoors. - In indoor spaces, barriers are not recommended in place of wearing masks. - Singers should be staggered so they are not directly behind one another and should not directly face other performers while singing. - Non-singing musicians (e.g. drummer, guitarist, keyboardist) may use physical barriers such as plexiglass between them if 2 metres distancing is not possible. - Although the school authority may exempt certain children from masking during regular school activities, everyone participating in singing should wear a mask. - Singing activities must be directed by a teacher to ensure guidance and precautions like distancing and masking are consistently followed.
+- Singing should be avoided in small enclosed spaces that are not sufficiently ventilated. - Limit vocal activity to 30 minutes, followed by a 10-minute break to allow for air exchange in the room. - Instructors and all singers should wear masks, both when singing and when not singing. - In indoor spaces, barriers are not recommended in place of wearing masks. - Singers should always maintain a 2 metres distance from other performers.

+- Singers should be staggered so they are not directly behind one another and should not directly face other performers while singing. - Non-singing musicians (e.g. drummer, guitarist, keyboardist) may use physical barriers such as plexiglass between them if 2 metres distancing is not possible. - Although the school authority may exempt certain children from masking during regular school activities, everyone participating in singing should wear a mask. - Singing activities must be directed by a teacher to ensure guidance and precautions like distancing and masking are consistently followed.